zolweb/docker-npm/README.md

 * From your **_project directory_**: `sudo chown -R $(stat -c '%u' .):$(stat -c '%g' .) ./`

 If you need to use the [previous version](https://github.com/mkenney/docker-npm/tree/deprecated) of this image it is tagged as [deprecated](https://hub.docker.com/r/mkenney/npm/tags/) but the build is updated automatically when there are updates to [node:latest](https://hub.docker.com/_/node/) or [Debian:jessie](https://hub.docker.com/_/debian/).

-# Environment independent npm, gulp and grunt

-The [image](https://hub.docker.com/r/mkenney/npm/) contains the latest `node` and `npm` binaries for [Debian:jessie](https://hub.docker.com/_/debian/). `npm` has been used to install `gulp-cli` and `grunt-cli` globally.
-The current directory is mounted into `/src` in the container and a wrapper script executes `npm` as a user who's `uid` and `gid` matches those properties on that directory.
-This way any output is written as the directory owner/group instead of root or a random user.

-If you need additional modules and/or wrapper scripts (`bower`, etc.) [let me know](https://github.com/mkenney/docker-npm/issues).

 # Source Repo